aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to TSV via C# or Online App" h2=".NET API for POTM to TSV conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POTM files to TSV within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM files to TSV.

+The first step is to use Aspose.Slides for .NET to export the POTM file to HTML.
+This component provides a wide range of features for creating, editing, and converting presentations.
+It also supports a variety of formats, including POTM, HTML, and PDF.
+With Aspose.Slides for .NET, you can easily export POTM files to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets.
+It supports a variety of formats, including HTML, TSV, and XLSX.
+With Aspose.Cells for .NET, you can easily convert HTML to TSV with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to TSV within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, you can quickly and easily convert POTM files to TSV within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POTM files to TSV.
+With Aspose.Slides for .NET, you can export POTM to HTML, and with Aspose.Cells for .NET, you can convert HTML to TSV.
+This makes it easy to convert POTM files to TSV within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}